UK Forties oil cargoes delayed for weeks by pipeline shutdown

-LONDON (Reuters) - The loading dates of Forties crude cargoes, which help set the global Brent benchmark, have been delayed by at least two weeks and further hold-ups are likely, trade sources said, after the closure of the North Sea Forties pipeline for repairs.
+LONDON, Dec 15 (Reuters) - The loading dates of Forties oil cargoes, which help set the global Brent benchmark, have been delayed by at least two weeks and further hold-ups are likely, trade sources said, following the unplanned closure of the North Sea Forties pipeline.

 Cargo owners were advised this week of delays to shipments that had been due to load from mid-December, trade sources said.
 Forties was set to export 21 cargoes of 600,000 barrels each, or 406,000 barrels per day, in December and 20 cargoes in January.